 - 10 SSBs with different SSB index and/or PCI on an inter-frequency layer in FR2.

-For UE supporting idleInactiveNR-MeasBeamReport-r16, if the UE is configured with beamMeasConfigIdle-r16 for idle mode DC measurement, the UE shall be able to acquire the SSB index for a newly detectable inter- freqeuency NR cell and perform RSRP/RSRQ measurement within the requirements defined in clause 4.2.2.4 plus TSSB_index,NR, where TSSB_index,NR is the additional time period used to acquire the index of the SSB being measured as defined in table 4.4.2.2-1.
+For UE supporting idleInactiveNR-MeasBeamReport-r16, if the UE is configured with beamMeasConfigIdle-r16 for idle mode DC measurement, the UE shall be able to acquire the SSB index for a newly detectable inter-frequency NR cell and perform RSRP/RSRQ measurement within the requirements defined in clause 4.2.2.4 plus TSSB_index,NR, where TSSB_index,NR is the additional time period used to acquire the index of the SSB being measured as defined in table 4.4.2.2-1.

 Table 4.4.2.2-1: TSSB_index,NR_Inter